netbek/dw-lib/examples/cli/README.md

 ## Databases

-The example spins up Postgres and ClickHouse servers.
-The connection settings are:
+The connection settings of the database servers in this example are:

 | Server         | Host        | Port    | Username   | Password   | Database   |
 |----------------|-------------|---------|------------|------------|------------|